mcihan/software-notes/development/java-OCP-11.md

 |@SuppressWarnings	|Most Java declarations|—
 |@SafeVarargs	|Methods, constructors |Method or constructor does not contain a varargs parameter or is applied to a method not marked *private, static, or final*

-# 14. Unit 14 - Generics And Collections
+# 14. Generics And Collections

 **Some Functional interfaces :**